Are you trying to decide what to serve with pizza?

 For those days when you just can’t be bothered with a dinner that requires advance consideration, these flavorful, earthy mushrooms can be on your plate in minutes.

-This recipe boats silky, crunchy, mustardy, peppery goodness—all at the same time.
+This recipe offers silky, crunchy, mustardy, peppery goodness—all at the same time.

 Done well, a potato salad is a virtuous, unimpeachable thing of great beauty; it’s perfect.